 Side effects that usually do not require medical attention (report these to your care team if they continue or are bothersome):

-Store unopened Soliqua 100/33 pens in the refrigerator until the expiration date.
-Open pens should be kept at room temperature and used within 28 days.
+It depends on whether Soliqua 100/33 is opened or not.
+Store unopened pens in the refrigerator until the expiration date on the pen or box.
+Once opened, pens should be kept at room temperature and used within 28 days.

 Soliqua 100/33 can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.